kevcritc/Pushsafer_Notfication_RPi_Aga_Temperature_Monitor/README.md

 # Pushsafer_Notfication_RPi_Aga_Temperature_Monitor
 Project to record and report aga external temperature and send an alert to iphone if temperature drops.
+The RPi uses is DS18B20 temperture sensor attached to the side (external) of the aga.
+A second DHT11 sensor monitors the ambient humidity and temperature.
+The Pushsafer app install on an iphone recieves updates (every 3 hours in daytime), alert (if the aga temp drops below threshold of 50 C), and summary of data for previous day.